lue-bird/elm-state-interface/event-with-state.md

 The idea: Instead of the update casing on the relevant state+event combination, the event itself holds all the relevant state.

+All knobs turned to 11, we get "state-interface", a simpler, safer take on TEA/model-view-update/MVU.

 ```elm
 module Game exposing (main)